Faculty Members / Research Areas

 We conduct research on intelligent information processing using computers, focusing on such fields as "natural language processing," "game AI," and "reinforcement learning.
 Our research ranges from the development of new algorithms and deep learning methods to the construction of practical information processing systems.

-Media Interaction
+Media Interaction Course

 Software